atsepkov/drone/README.md

 and returns all neighbor states.
 If requested set of properties expands to more than one state, raises an ambiguity error.
 To see if your requested state will result in an ambiguity error, call `drone.allStates` with this state as `filter` argument (if returned list contains more than 1 element, you will get an ambiguity error, if returned list contains no elements, you will get an invalid state error).

+#### Drone.isOccluded (declarative mode)

+    await drone.isOccluded(layerName: string)

+You can call this at any time to ask drone if the layer is currently occluded given the current state combination (to see current state combination, call `drone.whereAmI()`).

 #### Drone.findPathToState (declarative mode)